 Strictly speaking, MIDI is unrelated to audio.
 But since MIDI is commonly used with music, this article is placed in the audio section.

-Since MIDI 1.0, additional transports have been defined, including MIDI over USB and a proposed draft for MIDI over Bluetooth Low Energy (BLE).
+Since MIDI 1.0, additional transports have been defined, including MIDI over USB and MIDI over Bluetooth Low Energy (BLE).